The Secret Life of Carols

 “Beguiling, Siren-like voices” said BBC Music Magazine.
 “Clare Norburn’s clear, silvery, bell-like soprano just the foil for Ariane Prüssner’s resonant wine-dark tones…”

 In the wonderful musical acoustic of Lympstone Church, the Christmas season starts here, with a magical and atmospheric carol concert.
-Mulled wine and mince pies will be served – perhaps based on Prue Leith’s recipe.
+Spiced mulled wine and fruit cup along with mince pies and stollen will be included in the ticket price.